Aliases for HDAC9 Gene

 GeneCards Summary for HDAC9 Gene

 HDAC9 (Histone Deacetylase 9) is a Protein Coding gene.
 Diseases associated with HDAC9 include Peters Anomaly and Gastrointestinal Neuroendocrine Tumor.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
+Among its related pathways are Assembly of RNA Polymerase-II Initiation Complex and Signaling by GPCR.
 GO annotations related to this gene include transcription factor binding and histone deacetylase binding.
-An important paralog of this gene is HDAC10.
+An important paralog of this gene is HDAC5.

 UniProtKB/Swiss-Prot Summary for HDAC9 Gene